georgeliu1998/job_search_assistant/README.md

 # Job Search Assistant

-An AI-powered job search assistant using LangGraph agents for resume optimization and job matching.
+An AI-powered job search assistant who does the work and get the job for you.

 ## Features